revieve/devops-interview/README.md

 # Overview

-Choose whatever language you're most comfortable with to solve these problems.
+Choose whatever language you’re most comfortable with to solve these problems.
+The tasks are designed to test your ability to work with data and scripts and showcase relevant skills for the DevOps role at Revieve.

 # Exercise